History of Rayo Vallecano in Timeline

 In 2005, Míchel, a Real Madrid legend, was hired as manager of Rayo Vallecano.

-In 2006, Rayo Vallecano finished second in Segunda División B and won the promotion play-off semifinal.
+In the 2006–07 season, Rayo Vallecano finished in second place in Segunda División B. They won the promotion play-off semifinal but lost in the final.

 In June 2009, Rayo Vallecano announced plans for the construction of a new stadium.

-In 2010-11, the team ranked in second position and returned to the top flight after an eight-year absence, only trailing champions Real Betis in spite of very serious economic problems.
+In the 2010–11 season, Rayo Vallecano ranked in second position and returned to the top flight after an eight-year absence.

-In March 2012, the Rayo Vallecano squad decided to take a day off from training to join the 2011–12 Spanish protests.
+In late March 2012, the Rayo Vallecano squad took one day off training to join demonstrations supporting the 2011–12 Spanish protests.

 2013: Sponsorship agreement with Qbao

-In 2013, Rayo Vallecano signed a sponsorship agreement with Qbao in terms of expanding the club's profile overseas.
+In 2013, Rayo Vallecano entered a sponsorship agreement with Qbao, with the goal of expanding the club's profile overseas.

 March 2014: Huawei Sponsorship Agreement